janfreyberg/opponency-model/README.md

 Instructions
 -------------

-To run the model, just enter
+To run the original model, just enter
 `n_runModel`
 into Matlab.

+To compare across possible perturbations, run the 'n_runModel_XXX' scripts.
+You can edit how often the scripts iterate by changing the "iter" variable.
+You can change computational load per iteration by changing the p.dt variable in each script.
+This determines how fine the time steps are when running using the Euler method.

 If you use this, please cite
 Said and Heeger (2013) A model of binocular rivalry and cross-orientation